Fl0W97/ci-c5-housing-market-prices/README.md

 <img src="images/crisp-dm_workflow.PNG" alt="crisp-dm_workflow" width="700">

 The primary objective of this project is to develop a machine learning model that can accurately predict the sales price of residential houses based on key property attributes.
-This enables better pricing strategies for sellers, informed purchasing decisions for buyers, and value estimation for real estate platforms or financial institutions.
+The main goal is to provide a solution to a friend.
+However, the tool enables better pricing strategies for sellers, informed purchasing decisions for buyers, and value estimation for real estate platforms or financial institutions.

 In the real estate industry, accurate price prediction is critical for: